-- 1. A SP specifies actions in response to interrupts while in the message processing running state.
+- 1. A SP specifies actions in response to interrupts while processing a message.
 This set of actions is called the Scheduling model for message processing. - 2.
-A SP specifies actions in response to interrupts while in the interrupt handling running state.
+A SP specifies actions in response to interrupts while handling a Secure interrupt.
 This set of actions is called the Scheduling model for interrupt handling. - 3.
 The scheduling model used when the SP is processing a message can be different from the scheduling model used when the SP is handling a Secure interrupt.